ap-bruh-2005/Email-Grabber-and-sorter/README.md

 # Email grabber and sorter

-This is my computer Science IA product.
-Essentially, it is a desktop application built using Electron, to help increase my client's productivity by optimising his email system.
+This is a desktop application built using Electron, to help increase the user's productivity by optimising his email system.
+This project uses protocols such as  SMTP to retrieve and filter out important mails, and use protocols like IMAP to send pre-made responses.
 It is important to remember that without inputting an outlook account and password this application wont work.

 ## Prerequisites required to run the application